cod-services/cod/doc/technical/ctcp.md

-This is used to get a user's real name, and perhaps also the idle time of the user (this usage has been obsoleted by enhancements to the IRC protocol.
+This is used to get a user's real name, and perhaps also the idle time of the user (this usage has been obsoleted by enhancements to the IRC protocol).
 The request is in a "privmsg" and looks like

     \001FINGER\001